Perspective-Equivariance for Unsupervised Imaging with Camera Geometry

 \subsection{Contributions}

-\begin{enumerate} \item We introduce a new invariance model for EI problems associated with the non-linear projective group structure of camera geometry, that is much richer than previously studied and goes beyond linear affine transformations; \item We apply perspective-EI to the challenging inverse problem of unsupervised pansharpening, showing that it outperforms existing loss functions from state-of-the-art methods; \item We show that, contrary to existing unsupervised methods, perspective-EI is particularly robust in the case of photon-limited imaging which is of great relevance in satellite remote sensing. \end{enumerate}
+\begin{enumerate} \item We introduce a new, larger group invariance model for equivariant imaging problems using the non-linear projective group structure of camera geometry, enabling new unsupervised learning for a wider range of imaging tasks; \item We apply perspective-EI to the challenging inverse problem of unsupervised pansharpening, showing that it outperforms existing loss functions from state-of-the-art methods; \item We show that, contrary to existing unsupervised methods, perspective-EI is particularly robust in the case of photon-limited imaging which is of great relevance in satellite remote sensing. \end{enumerate}